Emil-Ant/Updating-Excel/README.md

 # Updating-Excel-
-This Pyhon script is from "Automate the Boring Stuff with Python".
-It automates the process of changing values in an excel workbook (sheet) and makes a new fie with updated changes.
+This script automates the process of changing values in an excel workbook (sheet) and makes a new file with updated changes.
+The example excel files are from Al Sweigart's book on automation